oktadev/okta-net-scim-example/README.md

 # How to Manage User Lifecycle with .NET and SCIM

-This repo is a .NET server that implements RESTful APIs to manage user lifecycle as written in the SCIM (System for Cross-domain Management)[https://datatracker.ietf.org/doc/html/rfc7644].
+This repo is a .NET server that implements RESTful APIs to manage user lifecycle as written in the SCIM [System for Cross-domain Management](https://datatracker.ietf.org/doc/html/rfc7644).

-Please read [How to Add Authentication to .NET MAUI Apps][blog] to see how it was created and how to integrate with an SCIM compliant Identity Provider such as Okta.
+Please read [How to Add Authentication to .NET MAUI Apps][blog] to see how it was created and how to integrate with a SCIM-compliant Identity Provider such as Okta.

 **Prerequisites:**